Welcome to the University of Oregon Sleep Study

 What’s involved?

 All participants will complete interviews about their sleep health and mental health, track their sleep at home for 1 week, and make 2 visits to the UO Sleep Lab.
 Lab visits include an MRI brain scan, computer and performance tasks, physiological assessments, and questionnaires.
-You may also be asked to spend the evening and overnight in the sleep lab so we can measure your sleep and circadian rhythms.
 Some participants will also keep a regular sleep schedule for 2 weeks and make 1 more visit to the UO Sleep Lab.
-Participants can earn up to $730 for study participation.
+Participants can earn up to $733 for study participation.

 Who’s Eligible

-To be eligible for the UO Sleep Study, you must be willing to stay in the Sleep Lab for at least 5 hours on 1-2 afternoons and potentially overnight, complete short daily surveys for 1-3 weeks, and keep a regular sleep schedule for 2 weeks, if asked.
+To be eligible for the UO Sleep Study, you must be willing to stay in the Sleep Lab for at least 10 hours on 1-2 afternoons, complete short daily surveys for 1-3 weeks, and keep a regular sleep schedule for 2 weeks, if asked.
 You must also be willing to share information about your mental health, complete an MRI scan and other laboratory tasks, and provide samples of your saliva and urine.
 All study data are private and protected – we do not share personal identifiable information with others.

 Research Support